Flexibility has become the most desirable aspect of a career. In fact, 92% of job-hunting millennials cite flexibility as their top priority.

 If you’re looking for something with higher income potential, you can look into starting a VA business and finding your own clients.
-If that prospect sounds a bit overwhelming, take a course like Horkey Handbook’s 30 Days or Less to Virtual Assistant Success, which teaches you everything you need to build your own VA biz from scratch.
+If that prospect sounds a bit overwhelming, sign up for training through the Fully Booked VA System, which teaches you everything you need to build your own VA biz from scratch.

 If you’re a voracious reader and a stickler for grammar, proofreading is an excellent avenue for earning an income on a flexible schedule!

 There are millions of publishers and content creators out there who need help checking their blogs, ebooks, and transcriptions.

 Proofreaders – unlike editors – don’t actually make changes to the document their proofing.
 They simply make a note of any spelling and grammatical errors.
 There is a technical side to it though, which means additional training might be needed if you’re looking to launch a proofreading business.
 (Perhaps the most comprehensive course on the market is Caitlin Pyle’s Proofread Anywhere courses.)

 Once you’ve learned the skills, you can find work at companies like Babbletype or source your own clients.

 If you’re handy with Boolean search and enjoy digging into statistics, trends, and fact-finding, you might consider becoming an online researcher.